Photonico/Computational_Physics_Topics/Appendix Algorithms and Numerical Methods/README.md

 ## About

-This repository stories the notes for algorithms including numerical methods.
+This repository stores the notes for algorithms including numerical methods, and some mathematical concepts.

 ## Index